 We’ll never stop building on our history of excellence in home health care, hospice and wellness/prevention services, adding the latest technologies, programs and therapies that improve care and enhance convenience.

 Today, the MC VNA family numbers more than 100, and growing.
 Our team includes registered nurses, licensed practical nurses, physical therapists and physical therapy assistants, social workers, occupational therapists and occupational therapy assistants, speech therapists, dietitians, nurse practitioners, spiritual care and bereavement specialists and massage therapists, a volunteer coordinator, and top-notch support staff.

 Michigan Community VNA is committed to improving the health care delivery system in our area.

 We dedicate ourselves and our organization to maintain the basic integrity of our patients.

 We at Michigan Community VNA believe that the delivery of quality home health and primary care services is an

-helping to create wholeness in lives that are characterized by physical and emotional disease.
-Consequently, Michigan
+are helping to create wholeness in lives that are characterized by physical and emotional disease.
+Consequently,

-Community VNA is committed to delivering patient care that not only expresses human compassion, but also exemplifies the
+Michigan Community VNA is committed to delivering patient care that not only expresses human compassion, but

-Michigan Community VNA is committed to the delivery of quality service through intensive programs of home health
+Michigan Community VNA VNA is committed to the delivery of quality service through intensive programs carried

-care by skilled nurses, home health aides, physical therapists, occupational therapists, speech pathologists, clinical social
+out in the home by skilled nurses, home health aides, physical therapists, occupational therapists, speech

 Michigan Community VNA adheres to a personal and professional code